loicbausor/face-recognition-and-embedding/README.md

 The sphere face loss is slightly [A-softmax loss function](https://towardsdatascience.com/additive-margin-softmax-loss-am-softmax-912e11ce1c6b) described as the following :
 L = $$\frac{1}{N}\sum^{N}_{i =1} log \frac{e^{s(cos(m\theta_{y_i})}}{e^{s(cos(m\theta_{y_i}))} + \sum_{j=1, j \neq y_i} e^{s(cos(m\theta_{j})}}$$
 Where
- - $$\theta_{j}$$ represents the angle between $$W_j$$ (weights of the previous layer) and the feature $$x_i$$
+ - \theta_{j} represents the angle between W_j (weights of the previous layer) and the feature x_i
  - m is a multiplicative margin  penality
  - s is scale penality

-We did not understand all the geometric specifities of this loss, however it seems to force the network to separate as much as possible the embedding of different classes.
+We did not understand all the geometric specifities of this loss, however it seems to push the network to separate as much as possible the embedding of different classes.

 ### Results
 We trained for 25 epochs two versions of each network/loss (changing the losses hyperparameters).
 Our embeding size is of 256 neurons.
 We tried to vizualize our representations with a TSNE algorithm.
-You can find all the losses and embeding graphs in the **Part1 Notebook**.
+You can find all the losses and embeding graphs in the **Part1 Notebook** (we just put the main here).
 To sum up, none of our networks achieved to good results (in term of accuracy or embedings).

 ### Possible explanations of the "poor" results
 Many things could have been enhanced to have best results.